We are so grateful for your team’s willingness to come and partner with us.

 - 6:30 pm – Free time to explore VBC and Alaska! (see Adventure Ideas listed below)

-Please fill out the required information for each Team Member on the supplement form in your packet.
-Scan and email this form back to VBC when your team is assembled.
-This will help us in our project planning, lodging, and food service.
-We want to be fully prepared and ready for each Team Member.
+Please fill out the required information for each team member on the supplement form in your packet.
+Once the forms have been filled out, you may mail in the packet or scan and email this form back to VBC when your team is complete.
+This will help us in our project planning, lodging and food service.
+We want to be fully prepared and ready for each team member.
+Please send us the team member skill form one month prior to the start date.

-This is very important and a requirement for every adult that comes on our property when VBC campers are present.
-As you know, protecting our campers is our primary responsibility and we must do our due diligence to have information about every adult who has the ability to personally interact with any camper while on the facility.
+This is a very important step and a requirement for every adult that comes onto our property when VBC campers are present.
+As you know protecting our campers is our primary responsibility and we must do our due diligence to have information about every adult who has the ability to personally interact with any camper while on the grounds.
 The Background Checks are the responsibility of the Work Team.
-Please verify for us that Background Checks have been completed for each Team Member prior to arrival by sending a Background Screening Report.
-We appreciate your assistance with this and we depend on the Work Team Group Leaders discretion on choosing each team member to be of the highest quality and trustworthiness.
+Please verify for us that Background Checks have been completed for each Team Member one month prior to arrival by mailing or e-mailing VBC the Background Screening Report attached to this document.
+We appreciate your assistance with this since we depend on the work team group leader’s desecration on choosing each team member to be of the highest quality and trustworthiness.

 Construction Experienced Member(s):

-Please provide a Certificate of Liability from your organization/church insurance company, endorsed to add Victory Ministries of Alaska Inc. as additionally insured during your Work Team project dates.
+Please provide a Certificate of Liability from your organization’s or church’s insurance company, endorsed to add Victory Ministries of Alaska Inc. as an additionally insured during your work team project dates.

 Transportation to Alaska:

-Each Work Team will be responsible for getting to the Anchorage Airport.
+Each Work Team will responsible for getting to Anchorage Airport.

 - $ Musk Ox Farm or Reindeer Farm (50 minutes away) $11 per person.